CSCS

 Groin: Straddle (spread eagle)

-Lean forward from the hips.
+Lean forward from your hips.

 Reach both arms forward or toward one leg.

-Keep the knees facing upward.
+Keep your knees facing upward.

 Straddle (spread eagle)